Mark Critch

-Mark Critch (born May 14, 1974) is a Canadian comedian, actor, and writer.
+Mark Patrick Critch (born May 14, 1974) is a Canadian comedian, actor, and writer.
 He is best known for his work on the comedy series This Hour Has 22 Minutes, initially as a writer and then as a regular cast member beginning in 2003.
+Critch is the creator of the semi-autobiographical CBC Television series Son of a Critch (2022–present).

+Family life

+He is the son of Mike Critch, a longtime journalist for radio station VOCM in St. John's, and the younger brother of Mike Critch Jr., a radio DJ for VOCM-FM who uses the name Mike Campbell on the air.

 Career

 Critch has been a guest on CBC Radio One's Madly Off in All Directions, the CBC Television show Republic of Doyle, and is the host of CBC TV's Halifax Comedy Festival.
 He performed at the Just For Laughs Festival in Montreal and the Winnipeg Comedy Festival.
 He played the recurring role of Gary Breakfast on the CTV sitcom Satisfaction.
 He appeared in several films, including Anchor Zone, Rare Birds and Above and Beyond.
 In 2013, Critch played Henry Tilley in The Grand Seduction, a remake of Jean-François Pouliot's French-Canadian La Grande Séduction (2003) directed by Don McKellar.
 Critch and fellow Newfoundland actor Allan Hawco featured in a documentary entitled Trail of the Caribou, which followed the Newfoundland Regiment's journey in the First World War.
 It was released in 2016 to commemorate the one-hundredth anniversary of the Regiment's tragedy at Beaumont Hamel.
+Critch also appeared in director Matt Johnson's 2023 film BlackBerry, portraying NHL commissioner Gary Bettman.

 Critch reached national notoriety after a 22 Minutes piece aired in which Canadian Member of Parliament (MP) Carolyn Parrish stepped on a President George W. Bush doll, later causing her to be removed from caucus.
-He is most famous for his road pieces on the show, in which he accosted celebrities such as John Kerry, Michael Douglas, Alec Baldwin, former Canadian Prime Minister Paul Martin, Howard Dean, Avril Lavigne, Hillary Clinton and Justin Trudeau.
+He is most famous for his road pieces on the show, in which he accosts celebrities such as John Kerry, Michael Douglas, Alec Baldwin, former Canadian Prime Minister Paul Martin, Howard Dean, Avril Lavigne, Hillary Clinton and Justin Trudeau.
 Critch's impressions are another recurring feature on 22 Minutes, including those of Donald Trump, Rex Murphy, Don Cherry and former Newfoundland and Labrador premier Danny Williams.

-Critch married long-time girlfriend Melissa Royle on August 6, 2019.